scalarorg/bitcoin-vault/docs/taproot.md

 - If custodians are not present, the signature will be empty

-### 3. Covenant + User Path
+### 3. Custodian + User Path

-Requires a quorum of covenant signatures plus the user signature.
+Requires a quorum of custodian signatures plus the user signature.

 ```asm
 <user_pubkey> CHECKSIGVERIFY